Every year we the boys to see the jolly man in the big red suit at Bass Pro Shop, one of our annual Christmastime traditions.

 We can have fun with the fantasy, and even do Elf on the Shelf, without deceiving our children.
 (Those looking for an alternative to Elf on the Shelf should check out Shepherd on the Search!)

 I know right there several of you just put up your fists to fight, I can’t believe he just said that.

 Please know I am not saying writing this with a voice of judgement, rather with a voice of conversation.

 You don’t have to fight me on it, and you don’t have to be embarrassed around me based on how your family handles Santa…just like I don’t want to be embarrassed around you in my own misgivings.

 However as I contemplate Hebrews 10:24, to me this is just another topic for which I hope to provoke others to good.
 Some of us have never even ‘considered’ what I am about to say.

-We have heard it said many times that making Santa a reality is not lying, it is playing.
+We have heard it said many times that making Santa a reality is not deceiving, it is playing.
 Pretending.

-When you lie, you are creating an intentional deception of reality.
+When you deceive, you are creating an intentional twist of reality.
 For many children around the world Santa is a deception because parents have set him up as that.
 They go through great lengths to be sure their children believe Santa is real.
 They know that their children are accepting what they are told as a truth.